justanotherdot/justanotherdot/site/posts/the-one-dimensional-programmer.md

-candle from within the cave will eventually grow darker and darker as it starves of oxygen, but use the same candle to look in different places for light switches and you'll start forming pools of light to help you better see the overall scene. **Exploring different things is how we connect disparate ideas, and connecting disparate ideas in unique and useful ways is is how we innovate.** Stop being a one-dimensional programmer by sometimes looking past the tech.
+candle from within the cave will eventually grow darker and darker as it starves of oxygen, but use the same candle to look in different places for light switches and you'll start forming pools of light to help you better see the world around you. **Exploring different topics is how we discover disparate ideas and connecting disparate ideas in unique and useful ways is is how we innovate.** Stop being a one-dimensional programmer and get out of your box from time to time.